 The school is an educationally inclusive school, where the teaching and learning achievements, attitudes and well-being of every pupil matter.
 Through appropriate curricular provision, they recognise that pupils have different educational needs and abilities.
 They learn and acquire knowledge in different ways and at varying rates.
 Accordingly, teaching provision is adapted to the individual's needs, including those with disabilities, those with special educational needs, those from all cultural backgrounds and pupils with English as an additional language.

 All pupils may have special needs at different times and therefore a wide variety of strategies are used to meet these needs as they arise.
-Learning diversity is recognised and planned for, any barriers to learning and participation will be challenged and removed and all pupils will be provided with equality of opportunity.
-The school currently has some transgender pupils and ensures that regular contact is made with parents.
-The views of the child are taken and actioned.
-For example, letting other pupils and staff know of a pronoun and/or name change.
-Parents will be fully involved in the education of their children and they will be fully informed when special education provision is made for their child.
-All pupils are encouraged to take part in music, drama and PE and access is provided to appropriate computer technology.
+Learning diversity is recognised and planned for, any barriers to learning and participation will be challenged and removed, and all pupils will be provided with equality of opportunity.

+Parents will be fully involved in the education of their children, and they will be fully informed when special education provision is made for their child.

+Disabled pupils have access to all specialist subjects including Science, Art, DT, and so on.
+All pupils are encouraged to take part in music, drama and PE and access is provided to appropriate computer technology (ICT).

 Staff allow for the extra time needed by some pupils with disabilities to use equipment in practical work and recognise and allow for the extra mental effort expended by some disabled pupils.

-Grade 2022 Compliant
+At Richmond Methodist Primary School, they believe that all children and young people are entitled to an education that enables them to make maximum progress, so they achieve their best.
+The school provides a nurturing, happy and trusting environment which is essential to enhance the children's learning experience.
+The school aims for all children to feel that they can actively engage in activities across the curriculum as well as extra-curricular activities.

+Grade 2025 Compliant Suggestions to improve/resolve Maintain existing action and processes.

 10.3.7 Lesson planning and support for pupils with disabilities and SEN Best Practice Recent legislation and guidance make clear that all the teaching staff in a school are responsible for the provision for pupils with SEN and/or disabilities.
 All staff should be involved in developing school policies and fully aware of the school's procedures for identifying, assessing and making provision for pupils with SEN and/or disabilities.
 Staff should help pupils with SEN to overcome any barriers to participating and learning, and make any reasonable adjustments needed to include disabled pupils in all aspects of school life.
 The Equality Act has substantial implications for everyone involved in planning and teaching the curriculum.
-Schools have specific duties under the Act to: make reasonable adjustments to their policies and practice to prevent discrimination against" disabled pupils increase access for disabled pupils, including access to the curriculum, through accessibility" planning, and promote disability equality and have a disability equality scheme showing how they will do so.
+Schools have specific duties under the Act to make reasonable adjustments to their policies and practice to prevent discrimination against" disabled pupils increase access for disabled pupils, including access to the curriculum, through accessibility" planning, and promote disability equality and have a disability equality scheme showing how they will do so.

 Teachers have a statutory duty to modify the programmes of study "Schools have a responsibility to provide a broad and balanced curriculum for all pupils."
 This is more than just giving pupils 'access to the curriculum'.

 The curriculum is not immovable, like some building, to which pupils with SEN and/or disabilities have to gain access.
 It is there to be changed, where necessary, to include all pupils.